uclahs-cds/pipeline-call-sSNV/README.md

   - [License](#license)

 ## Overview
 The call-sSNV nextflow pipeline performs somatic SNV calling given a pair of tumor/normal BAM files.
-Four somatic SNV callers are available: SomaticSniper, Strelka2, Mutect2 & MuSE.
-The user may request one or more callers, and each caller produces an independently generated filtered vcf file.
+Four somatic SNV callers are available: SomaticSniper, Strelka2, Mutect2 and MuSE.
+The user may request one or more callers, and each caller produces an independently generated filtered VCF file.

-SomaticSniper, Strelka2, & MuSE require there to be **exactly one pair of input tumor/normal** bam files, but Mutect2 will take tumor-only input (no paired normal), as well as tumor/normal bam pairs from multiple samples from the same individual.
+SomaticSniper, Strelka2, and MuSE require there to be **exactly one pair of input tumor/normal** BAM files, but Mutect2 will take tumor-only input (no paired normal), as well as tumor/normal BAM pairs from multiple samples from the same individual.

 ### Somatic SNV callers:
 * [SomaticSniper](https://github.com/genome/somatic-sniper)